A script language of preemptive scheduling coroutine in single thread

 sys.print(i);

 plus is a label.
-The output of this code is 12 which means i–; is not executed.
+The output of this code is 12

 goto

-in Melang is a simplified.
+in Melang is simplified.

 @foo()